romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization is considering using CodeQL for code scanning in their GitHub repository.
+Q: An organization is considering using CodeQL for code scanning in their GitHub repository.
 What distinguishes CodeQL's setup from that of a third-party analysis tool when enabling code scanning?
 <details><summary>Show the answer</summary><p>

 - **CodeQL can be directly configured within a GitHub Actions workflow without needing external services**